 Your dog has a personality completely unique to them – and like all dogs, they have different moods ranging from joyful to scared.
-However, if your dog is aggressive, you should address it as soon as possible.
+If your dog is behaving aggressively however – either to people or other dogs - you should address it as soon as possible.

-Of course you want the best for your pet, and it probably isn’t your fault that your dog is aggressive – there could be many causes.
-First of all, consult your veterinary surgeon about your aggressive dog.
-Your vet will conduct a full examination to see if there is a medical reason for your dog’s aggression, such as pain or a neurological disorder.
+If your dog is showing any signs of aggression, first of all, consult your veterinary surgeon.
+Your vet will conduct a full examination to see if there is a clinical reason for your dog’s aggression such as pain, discomfort or any other physical cause.

-If no physical explanation or treatment can be found, the vet may refer you to a professional behaviourist for help.
+If no medical explanation or treatment can be found, the vet can refer you to a professional behaviourist for help.
 Take a look at your pet insurance policy - some will cover these fees for your added peace of mind.

 Why is my dog aggressive?